lerna/lerna/doc/hoist.md

 # Lerna Hoisting

-> Do not use this feature, it is very dangerous and will break things.
+> Use caution when enabling this feature, as certain configurations can cause problems.

 When an overall project is divided into more than one NPM package, this organizational improvement generally comes with a cost: the various